 - Eye Disorders

-Health Benefits Of Taking Fish Oil
+The Amazing Health Benefits Of Fish Oil

 Immune System Function

 The connection between fish oil and Alzheimer’s disease has been studied for quite a few years now.
-The studies have consistently shown that the omega-3 fatty acids are vital for brain functioning and have been shown to slow down cognitive decline and help prevent brain atrophy in older adults.
+The studies have consistently shown that the omega-3 fatty acids are vital for brain function and have been shown to slow down cognitive decline and help prevent brain atrophy in older adults.

 Studies have shown that the omega-3 fatty acids in fish oil have improved the survival rate for heart attack patients.
 They can also help to prevent and possibly reverse various cardiovascular diseases.